Do I have to complete a Self Assessment tax return?, image of a woman reviewing notes with a dog | Crunch

 Of the many questions you’ll have when you first start to consider going self-employed, one unlikely to top your list is, “do I need to complete a Self Assessment?”
 It’s probably one of the most important ones, though.

 Amongst all of the legal documentation that your business needs to operate successfully and within the law, a self assessment is one of the most important.
 This significant tax document is one that you’ll be dealing with when you’re self-employed, and if you’re not careful, it could be the one that causes you the most headaches.
-So let’s take a look at exactly what it is, whether you’ll need to file one, and why it’s important to stay on top of it.
+So let’s take a look at exactly what it is, whether you’ll need to file one, how long it takes, why it’s important to stay on top of it.

 What is a Self Assessment?